 Museums, cultural institutions, cultural policy, globalization and art, art and political economy, critical theory, postcolonial theory, museum studies, art theory, art historiography, Arab States of the Persian Gulf

 Amy Zhang is a PhD Candidate in Cultural Studies.
 She received an MA in Liberal Studies from The New School for Social Research and a BA in Philosophy and BFA in Art History from The University of Texas.
 Her dissertation asks: why are large-scale fine art museums sought by states in the Arabian Peninsula, and why is the legitimacy of these museums challenged?
-Her dissertation research applies content and discourse analysis to western journalism and commentary about art museums in the Arabian Peninsula.
-Using these museums and their reception as cases, she explores the construction and maintenance of legitimacy in the contemporary fine art world and investigates the possibility for "globalization of art," in particular, dynamics experienced by actors and institutions that are relatively new and non-western participants in the global fine arts world.
+This project applies content and discourse analysis to western journalism and commentary about art museums in the Arabian Peninsula.
+Using these museums and their reception as cases, she explores the construction and maintenance of legitimacy in the contemporary fine art world and investigates the possibility of "globalization of art" with particular attention to shared dynamics experienced by relatively new and non-western actors and institutions in the global fine arts world.

 The New School for Social Research, Liberal Studies, MA